 The purpose of this guide is to introduce you to the University of South Wales’ reading lists online system.
 The guide will demonstrate the features of the system, how to use the system yourself, and how to get Library support.
-It is suitable for new users as well as for those who wish to update their skills.
+It is suitable for new users as well as for those who need a refresher.

 By using the tabs at the top of the guide and the dropdown menus you will be able to navigate to the areas that are relevant to you.
 At the top of each page there is a summary describing what information you can find there.

 If you would like to have one-to-one training please get in touch with your Faculty Librarian to set up a meeting.

 Colleagues in the Library can also create reading lists on your behalf (contact your Faculty Librarian to discuss this).
 However, dependent on Library workloads, there may be delays if you choose to have lists created for you.
 One of the benefits to using the system is the ability to instantly update lists so we do encourage academics to use the system themselves.

 On this page you will find the following information:

 Background - general information about the reading lists online system